-SAID THAT a man entering upon discipleship has to address his mind, with such force and skill as his novitiate has equipped him, to the deepening and extension of experience, and that this can be done only by decisive action within the personality and without.
-This will carry him rapidly beyond the surface aspect of life.
-He will not have to deliberately force this new angle of vision; it will transpire all too effectually if he is intent upon the work of his vocation and with a determination to attain his goal.
+SAID THAT a person entering upon discipleship has to address their mind with such force and skill as their novitiate has equipped them, to the deepening and extension of experience, and that this can be done only by decisive action within the personality and without.
+This will rapidly carry them beyond the surface aspect of life.
+They will not have to deliberately force this new angle of vision.
+It will transpire all too effectually if they are intent upon the work of their vocation and if they are determined to attain their goals.

-There is perhaps one thing more certain than anything else which will initiate this cycle of experience for him, and that is the intensified thought of the life of the Master.
-Just as soon as his idea of the Master, as the goal of his aspiration and effort, becomes a living, warm reality in consciousness, magnetically drawing him upwards, then will eventuate crises in his personal experience which will either bring him to a firm standing for further advance or throw him back upon the world to gain in common ways of life the necessary strength for it.
-I mean that the man with an ample and well organized mental background will be the one ready for advance and take it with resolution and courage.
+There is perhaps one thing more certain than anything else which will initiate this cycle of experience for them, and that is the intensified thought of the life of the Master.
+Just as soon as their idea of the Master, as the goal of their aspiration and effort, becomes a living, warm reality in consciousness, magnetically drawing them upwards, then will eventuate crises in their personal experience which will either bring them to a firm standing for further advance or throw them back upon the world to gain the necessary strength for it in the common ways of life.
+I mean that the person with an ample and well-organized mental background will be the one ready for advance and take it with resolution and courage.

-If the neophyte has taken the hint and narrowly observes genius and its action, he should not find it difficult to extend his conception and focus veneration and affection upon the super-genius, the Master.

-Imagination and intuition must be the means to this conception, for the obvious reason that he cannot see the Master face to face and witness his action in the world of men.
-But that is one of the tests for the intuition.
-He has to walk and live according to the magnitude of the conception he holds of the Master in consciousness, and how long that will have to suffice for him no one knows.
-But he has the assurance that there will come to exist between the vivid concept he holds and the Master himself a bond of affinity and, in time, of subtle communication, all the more wonderful and potent because physical barriers are done away.
+If the neophyte has taken the hint and narrowly observes genius and its action, they should not find it difficult to extend their conception and focus veneration and affection upon the super-genius, the Master.
+Imagination and intuition must be the means to this conception, for the obvious reason that they cannot see the Master face-to-face and witness their action in the world of people, but that is one of the tests for the intuition.
+They have to walk and live according to the magnitude of the conception they hold of the Master in consciousness, and how long that will have to suffice for them, no one knows.
+They have the assurance, however, that there will come to exist a bond of affinity between the vivid concept they hold and the Master themself.
+In time, with subtle communication, this bond will become all the more wonderful and potent because physical barriers are done away with.

-There is therefore a renewed dedication of himself to the Master by the entrant upon discipleship, the result of which is that he passes within a circle which leaves ordinary humanity outside.
+There is, therefore, a renewed dedication of themselves to the Master by the entrant upon discipleship, the result of which is that they pass within a circle which leaves ordinary humanity outside.
 There is no room for personal inflation in this fact.
 It does not imply superiority, but redirection of life and purpose.
-Moreover, it is so fraught with doubts and misgivings that only the strength and ability derived from a serious novitiate will enable him to proceed.
+Moreover, it is so fraught with doubts and misgivings that only the strength and ability derived from a serious novitiate will enable them to proceed.
 The personal history of aspirants places this beyond question.
-It is not a somber theme, but a serious one; and that which has been written upon it shows conclusively that discipleship means keener living from every point of view, a new assessment of pleasure and pain, losses and gains in friendship, upheavals, silent or otherwise, in environment, - in a word, an entire change of front.
+It is not a somber theme, but a serious one.
+That which has been written upon it shows conclusively that discipleship means keener living from every point of view, a new assessment of pleasure and pain, losses and gains in friendship, upheavals, silent or otherwise, in environment and in a word, an entire change of front.